 Jerkass Woobie: Antonio.
 He's an insufferable lunatic man with sociopathic tendencies who no one in their right minds would want to be friends with, but at the same time, hislifehasbeensotragic that it's not difficult to understand why he is now like this and sympathize with him.
 Also, his catchphrases are funny.

 However, he's starting to lose that sympathy due to him crossing the Moral Event Horizonseveral times.
-To the point that he's so pathetic and miserable that fails to make an angry response.
+To the point that he's so pathetic and miserable that he fails to make an angry response.

 Launcher of a Thousand Ships: Estela, who has tried to sleep with almost every neighbour.
 Some examples include Estela/Leo, Estela/Enrique, Estela/Coque, Estela/Amador, Estela/Javi, Estela/Fermín, Estela/Maxi etc.

 Enrique has been paired up with a fair amount of people as well, such as Enrique/Nines, Enrique/Raquel, Enrique/Judith, Enrique/Estela, Enrique/Coque, Enrique/Antonio, Enrique/Maite, Enrique/Araceli...

 Other characters fit the trope as well, but oddly enough, Amador and Antonio, who are the two characters most obsessed with sex, are the ones who have less ships involving them.
 Justified in both cases, since Amador mostly hooks up with guest stars and never stopped loving his wife to begin with, and Antonio is usually too obsessed with the presidency of the Community to care for anything else.